aswanthpp/Bloodbank-Service-Website-Using-LAMP-stack/README.md

 ## AIM:<br>

  Make blood donor available to the victims as faster<br>
-Make a blood donation faster at easier by providing nearest donors and blooad bank to the victims can save life!!!
+Make a blood donation faster and easier by providing nearest donors and blood bank to the victims to save life!!!

 ## Installation :<br>